v-prt/bookish-backend/README.md

    - For deployment, consult your deployment platform's documentation on how to set environment variables.
 Set the `TOKEN_SECRET` variable to the generated token secret value.

-   Make sure to keep the token secret value secure and avoid sharing it publicly or committing it to version control.

 5. Save the changes and restart your server for the new configuration to take effect.

-Now the necessary environment variables are properly set, allowing your backend to connect to MongoDB, listen on the specified port, and sign/verify JWT tokens securely.
+Now the necessary environment variables are properly set, allowing your backend to connect to MongoDB, sign/verify JWT tokens securely, and listen on the specified port.

 ## Usage